 Oswaldo Gracie Biography

-Oswaldo was one of the main instructors at the Gracie Academy until 1934, on that year he met a Nurse by the name of Ana Nery, and the two would leave Rio de Janeiro to establish themselves as a family in Belo Horizonte, state of Minas Gerais.
+Oswaldo was one of the main instructors at the Gracie Academy until 1934, on that year he met a nurse by the name of Ana Nery, and the two left Rio de Janeiro to establish themselves as a family in Belo Horizonte, state of Minas Gerais.
 Oswaldo stayed in Belo Horizonte until the end of his days, he established the first Gracie Jiu Jitsu academy in the state, and turned it into a hive of young fighters, second only to Rio de Janeiro at the time.